The Wave (novel): Plot

-The setting of the book is Gordon High School in Spring 1969.
+The setting of the book is Jordon High School in Spring 1969.
 The plot revolves around a history teacher Mr. Ben Ross, his high school students, and an experiment he conducts in an attempt to teach them what it may have been like living in Third Reich Germany.
 Unsatisfied with his own inability to answer his students' earnest questions of how and why, Mr. Ross initiates the experiment (The Wave) in hopes that it answers the question of why the Germans allowed Adolf Hitler and the Nazi Party to rise to power, acting in a manner inconsistent with their own lies and sins.

 Ross considers this and plans an experiment: the next day, he starts to indoctrinate the class using the slogan STRENGTH THROUGH DISCIPLINE, ordering them around in ways such as sitting in a specific way, and telling how to answer questions.
 The class reacts well to this, embracing the sense of empowerment it gives them, and they continue their newly disciplined behavior into a second day of class, surprising Ross.
 He decides to take the experiment further and create a group, The Wave, adding two more slogans—STRENGTH THROUGH COMMUNITY and STRENGTH THROUGH ACTION—which leads to further rules of conduct, a symbol, a salute, and an organizational structure.

 Laurie Saunders, a student in Mr. Ross's class early in the week, starts to think that The Wave is having too much of an impact.
 Laurie receives a letter for the school paper, of which she is editor in chief, detailing how members try to recruit others with bullying.
 That weekend, the football team is unable to win against Clarkstown, as their newfound drive does not compensate for a lack of proper training and planning.
 Laurie's boyfriend David is confused by this turn of events, as the football team had joined the Wave, while Laurie and her staff on The Grapevine plan a special issue of the paper devoted exclusively to The Wave and the negative impact it has had on the school.
 While some thank her, especially the teachers and the principal, others do not.
-David, who has been in The Wave since the beginning and her boyfriend either, tries to get her to stop bad-mouthing it.
+David, who has been in The Wave since the beginning, tries to get her to stop bad-mouthing it.
 He eventually shoves her to the ground and this makes him realize how dangerous The Wave really is.
-Now united in the belief that The Wave must be stopped, Laurie and David go to the Ross home in order to convince Ben Ross to terminate the program.
+Now united in the belief that The Wave must be stopped, Laurie and David go to Ben's home to convince him to terminate the program.
 He tells them he will do exactly that, but that they must trust his moves the next day.